RazyTV/reboot/README.md

 ### Usage

 **Admin**

-_!ban + mention + reason:_  This command bans the mentioned user [Example: !ban @RayzTV idot]  #Ban reason is "idot"
+_!ban + mention + reason:_  This command bans the mentioned user
+[Example: !ban @RayzTV idot]  #Ban reason is "idot"

-_!kick + mention + reason:_  If you use this command the mentioned user will be kicked [Example: !kick @RayzTV stop] Kick reason will be "stop"
+_!kick + mention + reason:_  If you use this command the mentioned user will be kicked [Example: !kick @RayzTV stop]
+Kick reason will be "stop"

-_!say + text to say:_  This command will make the bot say whatever you want [Example: !say hello bois] The bot will say hello bois
+_!say + text to say:_  This command will make the bot say whatever you want [Example: !say hello bois]
+The bot will say hello bois

 _!seta + activity:_  This command changes the bot current activity to whatever you want [Example: !seta deleting homework folder]
 The bot will set its activity to "deleting homework folder"

 _!clean + number from 1 to 100:_ This command deletes up to 100 message at a time but it cannot delete message older than 14 days :(
 [Example: !clean 100] Bot clean 100 messages

-_!vip + mention:_ The bot will give a vip rank to the mentioned user [Example: !vip @RayzTV stop] Vip is given to RayzTV(not me) this command may not work in every server
+_!vip + mention:_ The bot will give a vip rank to the mentioned user [Example: !vip @RayzTV stop] Vip is given to RayzTV(not me) This command may not work in every server

 **Users**